ssbsukirat/medicine/Hematology/Anemia/Anemia.md

 * Hemolysis
 	* Least common cause
 	* high RPI indicates intact marrow response and efficient iron recycling (if extravascular )
 	* in intravascular hemolysis (PNH) iron loss may limit marrow response
+	* May present as Acute episode or as a complication of hemolysis like gallstones or splenomegaly
+	* Susceptible to aplastic crises in infections
 * Hemoglobinopathies
 	* mixed picture
-	* RPI high but inap
+	* RPI high but inappropriately low for degree of erythroid hyperplasia

+# Treatment
+* Mild to moderate treat only after diagnosis
+* If severe transfusion then diagnosis
+* Evaluation of iron status before and after treatment